 In the Republic of Ireland, the National Vetting Bureau Act (2012-2016) provides a statutory basis for the vetting of persons carrying out work with children and vulnerable adults.
-It is a criminal offence to allow anyone to engage in ministry with children or vulnerable persons, without first having them vetted.
+It is a

 The National Vetting Bureau (An Garda Síochána) issues vetting disclosures to organisations employing people who work in a full-time, part-time, voluntary or student placement basis with children and/or vulnerable persons.
 The National Vetting Bureau does not decide on the suitability of any person to work with children and vulnerable persons.
 Rather, in response to a written request for vetting, the National Vetting Bureau releases criminal history and other specified information on the person to be vetted to the prospective recruiting organisation.